Platonic-Systems/generics-sop-examples/draft.md

 ### Write the generic version

-Having identified the general pattern, we are now in a position to write the generic version of `encodeRoute`.
+Having identified the general pattern, we are now able to write the generic version of `encodeRoute`.
 Keep in mind the above pattern while you follow the code below.

 ```haskell
 gEncodeRoute :: Generic r => r -> FilePath